Worm (web serial): Synopsis

-Over the next two years, Taylor serves out her probation as Weaver with the Chicago Wards, a team of teenage superheroes attached as a youth group to the Chicago Protectorate.
-When Dinah's deadline passes, Jack returns from hiding at the head of an army of cloned members (and former members) of the Slaughterhouse Nine, forcing Weaver and her allies to go to war against Jack Slash to prevent the apocalypse.
-They manage to successfully hold off Jack and his army, however, at the last minute, Jack convinces Scion, the most powerful superhero of all, to kill billions in an interdimensional rampage.
+Over the next two years, Taylor continues serving out her sentence with the Chicago Wards.
+When Dinah's deadline passes, Jack Slash resurfaces with an army of cloned members (and former members) of the Slaughterhouse Nine, forcing Weaver and her allies to go to war against Jack to prevent the apocalypse.
+Though they manage to hold off Jack and his army, Jack manages to reach Scion, the most powerful superhero of all, and convinces him to begin an apocalyptic, interdimensional rampage that would become known as "Gold Morning" - the prophesied end of the world.
+Billions are killed across the multiverse over the course of Gold Morning, with Scion overpowering the parahuman defenders with great ease.
 It is revealed that Scion is the avatar of an unfathomably powerful alien entity referred to as The Warrior, responsible for seeding the planet with superpowers in the first place, as part of his species' reproductive cycle; a cycle that would end in the destruction of the planet and all its alternate-dimension counterparts.
+One of the most powerful capes, Eidolon, is revealed to have unintentionally created the Endbringers before he is killed.
+The Undersiders find them and convince them to aid in the battle.

 Taylor, in a desperate bid to defeat Scion, has her power surgically altered to control humans as well as insects, becoming “Khepri.”
-The plan succeeds, with Khepri seizing complete control over the trans-dimensional array of parahuman defenders and overwhelming the alien entity.
-However, the surgery causes Taylor’s power to consume her mind and render her insane, prompting her to flee from her allies before being accosted by Contessa, another powerful precognitive parahuman.
+The plan succeeds, with Khepri gaining complete mental domination over the trans-dimensional array of parahuman defenders, coordinating the parahumans with great acuity and overwhelming the alien entity.
+Gold Morning ends with humanity victorious, but the surgery causes Taylor's power to consume her mind and render her insane, prompting her to flee from her allies and into the expanse of the multiverse before being accosted by Contessa, another powerful precognitive parahuman.
 Contessa is shown to be the final agent and architect of the interdimensional conspiracy known as Cauldron, suggested to be responsible for many of the previous events of the story with the aim of combating Scion.
-Contessa then shoots the ailing Taylor in the head, deeming the younger woman’s fight finished and neutralizing whatever threat Khepri would later pose.
-In a series of epilogues, the short-term fate of the remaining Undersiders and surviving heroes is addressed, with Taylor’s ultimate fate being a mystery to them all.
+Contessa then shoots the ailing Taylor twice in the head, seemingly euthanizing the younger woman and neutralizing whatever threat Khepri would later pose.
+In a series of epilogues, the short-term fate of the remaining Undersiders and surviving heroes following Gold Morning is addressed.

-Banished and rendered powerless by Contessa’s gunshots, Taylor finds herself living on Earth Aleph, an alternate dimension that had been sealed off from the rest of the multiverse upon Scion’s defeat.
-Accompanied by her father, she aims to settle into a quiet existence, and later encounters and befriends an alternate version of her mother.
+Unbeknownst to all her remaining friends and former allies, Taylor survived and is living in exile alongside her father on Earth Aleph, an alternate dimension that had been sealed off from the rest of the multiverse upon Scion's defeat.
+Contessa's gunshots appears to have restored Taylor's sanity, but seemingly removed her powers as well.
+With her short and frenetic life as a cape having ended, Taylor intends to settle into a quiet existence with the anonymity afforded to her on Earth Aleph, and later encounters and befriends an alternate version of her late mother.